 Pros And Cons Of Sand Filters

 Sand filters have pros and cons associated with them.
-As a quick reference, these are some of the things you should know about before you buy one.
+As a quick reference, these are some things you should know about before buying one.

 - Easy operation